Carol Cram in Sirmione on Lake Garda in northern Italy

 Evening Walk in Sirmione

-After dinner, we scurried back to our hotel to replace my optimistic capris and sandals with long pants, socks, shoes, and a jacket, then ventured out for an evening amble and to enjoy the glorious sunset over Lake Garda.
-Most of the tourists had disappeared, and we had the streets to ourselves.
-We walked as far as the Termi di Catullo to admire the Maria Callas plaque, then returned to our warm hotel room for the night.
+After dinner, we scurry back to our hotel to replace my optimistic capris and sandals with long pants, socks, shoes, and a jacket, then venture out for an evening amble and to enjoy the glorious sunset over Lake Garda.
+Most of the tourists have disappeared, and we have the streets to ourselves.
+We walk as far as the Termi di Catullo to admire the Maria Callas plaque, then return to our warm hotel room for the night.

 Maria Callas is one of Sirmione’s most famous former residents